sinimariak/week-3-assessment-yellowpages/README.md

 ```

 <br>
-This will update the user details with the id == <id>, such as <NAME>, <PHONE>
+This will update the user details such as NAME, PHONE
-and <ADDRESS>.
-Should the user is not found, a friendly error should be raised.
+and ADDRESS for the user with the mentioned user ID.
+Should the user
+is not found, a friendly error should be raised.
 Example:

 ```
 $ ruby app.rb --list